37th ISS Continuing Education Units

 How to Earn CEUs

-Attendees who did not use the Conference App will need to login to their account at http://www.rstce.org to complete their evaluations.
-You will need to enter the CEU codes provided at the end of each session to complete your evaluations.
-Once logged in, click the very first button, labeled "ISS 2019 Evaluations."
-Detailed instructions for completing your evaluations can be found by clicking here.
+- Attendees will need to login to their account at the Attendee Hub where they registered for the conference to complete their evaluations.
+You will need to enter the CEU codes provided at the end of each sessions to complete your evaluations.
+Detailed instructions for completing your evaluation will be posted.

 A unique course identification code is provided at the end of each session that must be entered.
 The CEU certificate is prorated based on sessions actually attended with course evaluations and unique session codes.